Fangyi Zhou

 }

-We manage to construct a control sequence for our output macro: #1#2
+We manage to construct a control sequence for our output macro: #1#2 will be

-expanded into \termcolour
+expanded into \termcolour.

 A few important notes here: